Check dependencies for requirement

 PLEASE READ THE ENTIRE DESCRIPTION but if you just want to jump in, at least read the WARNING section :)

-List of all features and changes:
+Full list of features and changes:

-- Currently, you only have to complete 2 tasks to unlock the next level.
+- Currently, you only have to complete 3 tasks to unlock the next level.

 - Secondary scopes and canted aiming can be toggled without having to be in a state of aiming when pressing the button.